Taiwan-Railway-Route-Planner/TRA-app/README.md

 ## Thank you very much

-I couldn't created this project without the support and help of the following persons:
+I couldn't have created this project without the support and help of the following persons:
 * 吳宛玲 Lilly Wu for translating to  中文  (Traditional Chinese)
 * Javier Pérez Gómez for translating to Español (Spanish)